 Connection: Closed

-In application code, the real structure of the request and response is hidden for easier management.
-The requests themselves are performed by HTTP-clients, libraries whose task to fulfil requests and process responses via HTTP.
-In the JavaScript world (frontend and backend) the axios library is used for this.
-Below is a simple example:
+In application code, the actual structure of the request and response is hidden for easier management.
+The requests themselves are processed by HTTP clients, libraries dedicated to handling requests and responses via HTTP.
+In the JavaScript world, we can use the axios library for this.

 import axios from 'axios';